helenpidoulas/stamp-duty-bdd/README.md

 - Expected duty is computed from the published formula and matched in the popup text.
 - Default amount is **50000**; override with `AMOUNT=62000 behave`.

+## GUI Automation Demonstration – Task 2
+- Note: Non-Revenue Automation Framework must be used.

+- Selecting an automation tool of your choice (BDD integration preferred) perform a live demo of a working automation of the following target Application:
+-- Check motor vehicle stamp duty | Service NSW: https://www.service.nsw.gov.au/transaction/check-motor-vehicle-stamp-duty -- Click the Check Online Button and assert that this subsequent page appears -- Enter Yes, enter a vehicle amount and click the calculate button -- Assert the contents of the popup window